lPrimemaster/DCScan-Firmware/README.md

-# PeltierFirmware
+# DCScan-Firmware
-Firmware for peltier PID and display controller.
+This is a work in progress.
+Should house all firmware for self-made controlers with mcu's and such.